RELEVANT LEGISLATION AND GUIDANCE

 Partnership working is essential.
 Multi-agency training on forced marriage is available.

-One serious consequence of forced marriage is the increased likelihood of domestic violence and abuse and sexual abuse.
+One serious consequence of forced marriage is the increased likelihood of domestic abuse and abuse and sexual abuse.
 Anyone forced into marriage faces an increased risk of rape and sexual abuse as they may not wish to consent, or may not be the legal age to consent to a sexual relationship.
 This in turn may result in unwanted pregnancies or enforced abortions.

 Female Genital Mutilation may also be a factor in cases of forced marriage.
-See also Female Genital Mutilation Procedure.
+See also Female Genital Mutilation (FGM) Procedure.